Computational-Mechanics-Materials-Lab/AMPES/README.md

 ## Outputs

-Files created by AMTech will output to the directory provided to the `output_dir` argument or `<current working directory>/output` otherwise.
+Files created by AMPES will output to the directory provided to the `output_dir` argument or `<current working directory>/output` otherwise.

 The files will be named after the parameters provided in the configuration input YAML in the following format, along with the value provided to the `outfile_name` argument which defaults to `output` if none is provided.
 Files will be named at the root with `<outfile_name>_<w_dwell>_<layer_height>` which will be referred to as `filename_root` for the remainder of the document.